 Brunch is a much-loved meal in Houston with a bevy of delightful options to choose from.
 For a wonderful ambiance, it is hard to beat Dunlavy’s.
 Described as a ‘glass tree house’ overlooking the Buffalo Bayou, the lavish chandelier-clad dining room at Dunlavy’s will make your Instagram feed look amazing and its food is the perfect way to start your day.

 After the park, head north to the Greater Heights neighborhood.
 With an assortment of great shops and restaurants, this is a cool area to explore on foot around lunch time.
-Favor the Kind is a stylish home decor and clothing shop with a great bohemian flair, and I loved Collectivo, a women’s clothing boutique that features primarily Latinx and Latin American labels.
+Favor the Kind is a stylish home decor and clothing shop with a great bohemian flair.
 There is also a lot of street art in this area, including the ‘Greetings from Houston’ mural.
 If you need a bite to eat or tasty cocktail, check out the Heights Bier Garden which has a really nicely styled bar and patio.

 Thanks to Houston’s nearly year-round good weather, many of the restaurants and bars in the city are graced with huge outdoor seating areas.
 This is perfect for COVID-safe dining without compromising the lively atmospheres.
 Kirby Ice House has a really fun vibe with an expansive bar selection serving local beers, cocktails & wine.
 Food trucks park nearby and once a week they offer a crawfish boil with locally caught crawfish!